 Personal Giving, Philanthropic and Business Partnerships

-The Library has continued to develop stronger relationships with its donor communities, raising a combined total of $355,707 through its 2013 End of Year and 2014 Tax Time Appeals.
-These funds will support the preservation of Joan Blaeu’s map, Archipelagus Orientalis, sive Asiaticus, preservation and digitisation of the Library’s small but significant collection of medieval manuscripts, and access programs for the Treasures Gallery.
-The Library’s repeat donors have increased from 355 to 375 and the number of Patrons (financial donors who have given $1,000 or more) has increased from 170 to 204.
+The Library has continued to develop stronger relationships with its donor communities, raising a combined total of $201,069 through its 2014 End of Year and 2015 Tax Time appeals.
+These funds will support the preservation and digitisation of the Library’s small but significant collection of currency and support and develop our free national discovery service, Trove.
+The Library’s repeat donors have increased from 375 to 466 and the number of Patrons (financial donors who have given $1,000 or more) has increased from 204 to 279.

 The Library has continued its sound governance practices.
-These include strategic plans and policies to manage the collection, workforce, buildings and other plant and equipment.
-No compliance issues were identified with respect to the CAC Act and no issues of significance were identified through external audit programs.
-The internal audit program confirmed two issues of significance which related to cost attribution of digitisation projects and the strategy for ingesting new digital content into the collection.
-Both issues are being addressed.
-Regular reporting was provided to Council and Government on major projects, and additional reports and processes were set in train to manage identified budget risks.
+These include strategic plans and policies to manage the collection, workforce, buildings, and other plant and equipment.
+No compliance issues were identified with respect to the PGPA Act and no issues of significance were identified through external audit programs.
+The internal audit program identified no issues of significance.
+Regular reporting was provided to Council and government on major projects, and additional reports and processes were set in train to manage identified budget risks.

-The Library prepared for the 1 July 2014 implementation of the PGPA Act.
+The Library implemented changes required by the PGPA Act.
 The Council, Audit Committee members and Library employees were provided with briefings, information and training.
 Policies, procedures and delegations were updated where necessary.

-As part of the 2014–15 Budget, the Government announced a new savings measure to consolidate the back-office functions of various Canberra-based collecting institutions including the Library.
+As part of the 2014–15 Budget, the Australian Government announced a new savings measure to consolidate the back-office functions of various Canberra-based collecting institutions, including the Library.
 The functions include accounts processing, payroll and records management.
-A future focus will be to ensure that the new arrangements meet the business needs of the Library.
+A continuing focus will be to establish arrangements that best position the Library in the emerging contestability and common services environment.